ITKF World Championship combines competitiveness with human integration and technology

 Men’s kata team competition

-However, Povlovic noted that while Rise is a powerful tool, it requires a qualified team of operators, locally trained volunteers for each area, and well-prepared referees.
+However, Pavlovic noted that while Rise is a powerful tool, it requires a qualified team of operators, locally trained volunteers for each area, and well-prepared referees.
 “Nonetheless, it is designed to be user-friendly, allowing host teams to quickly learn and efficiently manage even complex events.”

 Shiai kumite

-For an organization of ITKF Global’s stature, having a stable and predictable operational structure is essential, Povlovic added.
+For an organization of ITKF Global’s stature, having a stable and predictable operational structure is essential, Pavlovic added.
 “Alongside our Constitution, competition rules, and technical qualification guide—which form the traditional foundations of karate the Rise platform has significant potential to establish itself as the cornerstone of ITKF’s most important events.”

 ITKF referees